 Rosalind is a founding member and chair of the Emerging Translators Network, an online community for early-career literary translators, and speaks regularly on the topic of getting into the profession and surviving.
 She is a 2016 Arts Foundation Fellow, and this year is judging the Translators Association First Translation Prize, the winner of which will be announced in March 2018.

-Mila Milani is Assistant Professor in Italian, Translation and Transcultural Studies.
+Mila Milani is Associate Professor in Italian, Translation and Transcultural Studies.
 Her research specialism is sociology of translation intertwined with cultural history, particularly Italian post-WWII History of Publishing and Intellectual History.
 To date, her research has explored the relationship between translation and publishing institutions in post-WWII Italy (1951-1977), and the national and transnational dimensions of the processes of identity formation of Italian intellectual networks in the post-war period.
 Her future research will explore the cultural and political dynamics informing literary translation practices in post-WWII Italy (1946-1972).

 Outside academia, Mila has also worked as a proofreader and translation copy editor for publishing houses in Paris and Bologna, and as a translator trainee at the Centre for Translation of the European Parliament (Luxembourg).